 The library has a free online tutoring and homework help service, called Homework Help Now! which can be accessed from anywhere with your Guilford library card.
 Click the link above to go directly to the resource, or read more about it on our homework help page.

-Registration for spring events is open now; online, by phone, or in person.
-For a printable version of our spring calendar, click here.
+Registration for summer events is open now, in person, online, or by phone.
+For a printable version of our summer calendar, click here.

 The children’s room was dedicated to a wonderful former librarian, Lana Ferguson, who gave so much to make it what it is today.
 Head on over to our facebook page to see pictures from this meaningful event.